The 7 best n8n alternatives in 2026

 ✅ Pros

-• All AI models under one subscription: Access OpenAI, Anthropic, Gemini, and more with no per-model fees or add-ons.
+• All AI models under one subscription: Access OpenAI, Anthropic, Gemini, DeepSeek, and more with no per-model fees.

 ❌ Cons

-• **Steeper learning curve: **The visual canvas is powerful but takes more time to master than simpler chat-based tools.
+• Steeper learning curve: The node-based canvas is powerful but takes more time to master than simpler chat-based tools.

-• Requires some technical mindset: Even though it's no-code, understanding programming logic helps you use it effectively.
+• Requires technical thinking: Even though it's no-code, understanding programming logic helps you use it effectively.

 💰 Pricing

-• **Free Tier: **Yes – 2k credits/month, 1 seat, 1 active trigger, 2 concurrent runs.
+• Free Tier: Yes – 5k credits/month, 1 seat, 1 active trigger, 2 concurrent runs, Workflow Builder Agent.

-• **Enterprise: **Custom pricing – RBAC, SCIM/SAML, audit logs, VPC, AI model access control, and more.
+• Enterprise: Custom pricing – RBAC, SCIM/SAML, audit logs, VPC, AI model access control, incognito mode, custom data retention, and more.

 External image